Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 where

-Notice that we used a slightly different normalization compared to \eqref{D2nintermsofDERIVATIVES} so that $D_{n}=(2n+1)!\mathsf{D}^{(1,1)}_{2n}$. {\emph{Remark}:} The well know expression \eqref{D2nintermsofDERIVATIVES} can be looked at from a different point of view, see \cite{Braun:2003rp}.
-In a dual description of a given irreducible highest weight representation, the 1d special conformal generator $K$ can be realized as $\partial_{z}$ acting on the space of polynomials in $z$.
+Note that we used a slightly different normalization compared to \eqref{D2nintermsofDERIVATIVES} so that $D_{n}=(2n+1)!\mathsf{D}^{(1,1)}_{2n}$. {\emph{Remark}:} It is also interesting to consider the well-known expression \eqref{D2nintermsofDERIVATIVES} from a different perspective -- see {\it e.g.} \cite{Braun:2003rp}.
+One can consider a dual description of a given irreducible highest weight representation, in which the 1d special conformal generator $\mathfrak{K}$ is realized as $\partial_{z}$ acting on the space of polynomials in $z$.
 In this picture it is easy to find the primaries in the $L$-fold tensor product of such representations: they are given by homogeneous polynomials in $L$ variables $z_1,\dots,z_L$ which are invariant under the shift $z_i\mapsto z_i+\lambda$.
-To go back to the original description in which the translation operator $P$ is realized as $\partial_t$ on each irreducible representation one has to apply the map
+To go back to the original description in which the translation operator $\mathfrak{P}$ is realized as $\partial_t$ on each irreducible representation one has to apply the map

 In the example of $L=2$, the primaries in the dual description are simply given by $(z_2-z_1)^K$ and the map \eqref{zellmap} gives